 The Wilson Forte FYbrid II NCAA championship soccer ball will be used in all NCAA tournament games.
-Only Wilson balls may be used for practice and warm-ups; other manufactured balls are not allowed.
+Only Wilson balls may be used for practice and warmups.
 These balls (Wilson Forte FYbrid II) will be sent by the manufacturer to the tournament manager at the host institution for each round of competition.
 The host institution is responsible for "breaking in" the game balls for each tournament game.
+Participating teams may use the same brand of championship ball from their own inventory at practices and pregame.